GovTech-CSG/PaddingOracleHunter/README.md

 The components of the GUI (above) are as follows:
 1. Http request window.
 2. Panel to select the payload and its format.
-To achieve full decryption, the payload is expected to be IV || ciphertext.
+To achieve full decryption, the payload is expected to be in the format of IV || ciphertext.
 3. The number of threads used to perform the attack.
 With more threads, the computation is expected to be faster.
 4. The block size of the encryption protocol.
-5. The response from the server (partial or full) due to invalid padding.
+5. The unique response from the server (partial or full) due to valid or invalid padding.
 Only used in the encryption and decryption operations.
 6. The plaintext which will be used to compute the ciphertext.
 Only used in the encryption operation.
 7. Output window.
 8. Test function to verify whether the server is vulnerable to PKCS#7 padding oracle attack.